Brightstar-Research/Constants/CONTRIBUTING.md

 If you have questions about contributing, please open an issue or contact the maintainers.

-## License
+## License and Ownership

-By contributing, you agree that your contributions will be licensed under the Mozilla Public License 2.0.
+**IMPORTANT:** This is proprietary software.
+By contributing, you agree that:

+1. All contributions become the exclusive property of Brightstar Research LLP and Deshik Narasimha.
+2. You grant Brightstar Research LLP and Deshik Narasimha a perpetual, irrevocable, worldwide, royalty-free, exclusive license to use, modify, distribute, and sublicense your contributions.
+3. You represent that you have the right to grant such rights and that your contributions do not infringe upon any third-party rights.
+4. All contributions are subject to the same proprietary license terms as the rest of the Software.

+Contributions may be subject to review and approval at the sole discretion of the maintainers.